-'Horrific' accident reported involving school bus and dump truck in New Jersey
+1 adult, 1 child killed in 'horrific' accident involving school bus and dump truck in New Jersey

-(CNN)A school bus and a dump truck were involved in a serious accident Thursday morning in Mount Olive Township in Morris County, New Jersey, according to the township's mayor and a verified tweet from New Jersey State Police.
+Multiple people were injured Thursday when a school bus collided with a dump truck and flipped over in Mount Olive Township in Morris County, New Jersey, officials said.

-Mount Olive Mayor Rob Greenbaum, who saw the aftermath of the crash from an overpass, described the scene as "horrific."
+Mount Olive Mayor Rob Greenbaum, who saw the aftermath of the highway crash from an overpass, described the scene as "horrific."
 He told HLN Thursday there were possible ejections in the crash.

 At least three hospitals have received patients from the accident, including two believed to be children, officials said.

-The bus was transporting children from East Brook Middle School in Paramus, New Jersey, according to a school official.
+The bus was transporting students from East Brook Middle School in Paramus, New Jersey, according to a school official.

+"Our hearts are broken by today's tragedy," Gov. Phil Murphy said in a Facebook post after arriving at the school.

 Jay Faltings, who drove past the scene about five minutes after the crash, told HLN he saw children being rescued from the wreckage.